Since cell phones allow us to carry a camera at all times, many of us have gained an affinity for taking pictures.

 Again, this is a fancy term for a really simple idea.

-You should go around to the possible stores you’ll be selling to and ask them about when they sell a lot of postcards.
+You should go around to the possible stores you’ll be selling to and ask them when they sell a lot of postcards.

 Like a true businessperson, now you’re facing the classic “quality over price” discussion.

 This can be a really difficult part of the process, and it’s important no matter how you look at it.
-So don’t just print off at the first place you can find; do a little research first.
+So don’t just print at the first place you can find; do a little research first.

 1. VistaPrint

-This is a good company to start with, because VistaPrint is perhaps the best option for the “layman’s photographer.”
+This is a good company to start with because VistaPrint is perhaps the best option for the “layman’s photographer.”

 2. Moo